 If you find delight in a little fright, Happy Travelers this trail is for you!
 More than 50 years ago, George Romero filmed the classic flick, “Night of the Living Dead,” in PA, breathing life into the undead – zombies!
-This three-day trail is packed with film locations from the terrifying movies we all know and love.
+This three-day trail is packed with film locations through Pittsburgh and its surrounding towns from the terrifying movies we all know and love.
 Be warned – this trail isn’t for the faint of heart!
 The dead just may rise on this Horror Film Trail throughout western PA.

 Day One: Evans City

-Your first stop on this terrifying trail starts, where else but Evans City Cemetery.
+Your first stop on this terrifying trail starts at Evans City Cemetery.
 Here, you too can recreate the opening scenes from “Night of the Living Dead” as you whisper that iconic line, “They’re coming to get you, Barbara.”
 More spine-tingling chills await when you view the old chapel and Nicholas Kramer’s tombstone, which Barbara clung to after the first zombie attack.

 Evans City is also the film location for another Romero classic, “The Crazies.”
-In this 1973 film, the military tries to combat a virus that causes insanity and consumes Evans City.
-Filmed at various locations throughout Evans City, it’s a short three minute walk from the Living Dead Museum to the Evans City Post Office.
+In this 1973 film, the military tries to combat a virus that causes insanity and consumes the town.
+Filmed at various locations throughout Evans City, the Evans City Post Office is a key location in the plot.
 You’ll have to use your imagination to picture a soldier from the movie fighting infected townspeople in front of the post office’s façade.

 Fans of the 2002 combination supernatural-mystery-horror flick, “The Mothman Prophecies,” will want to journey to Kittanning – about a 40-minute drive east from Evans City.
 With many scenes filmed in and around Kittanning, this is where a lot of the film action took place.
-No worries crossing Kittanning Citizen’s Bridge in downtown Kittanning!
-Unlike “Silver Bridge” that did collapse, Kittanning’s bridge is structurally sound and continues to be a movie star in its own right!
+There’s no need to worry about crossing the Kittanning Citizens Bridge.
+Unlike “Silver Bridge” that did collapse in the movie, Kittanning’s bridge is structurally sound and continues to be a movie star in its own right!

 If you’re looking to experience the dead in a different type of way, book a stay at the Omni William Penn in downtown Pittsburgh.
-Opening in 1916, the William Penn is on the National Register of Historic Places and has had its fair share of notable guests including celebrities and dignitaries.
-With such a long, glamourous history, the hotel naturally has some spirits rumored to roam the halls!
+Opened in 1916, the William Penn is on the National Register of Historic Places and has had its fair share of notable guests, including celebrities and dignitaries.
+With such a long, glamourous history, the hotel naturally has some spirits rumored to roam the halls.

 Day Two: Pittsburgh

-After a (hopefully!) restful night at the Omni William Penn, start off day two paying homage to film icon, George Romero, at the University of Pittsburgh's Hillman Library.
-The university acquired the George A. Romero Collection and Horror Archive just this past spring and has it on display through October.
-The archive captures the filmmaking pioneer’s life with drafts of screenplays, script notes, set dressing, and many other items from his directorial past including a rather scary foam zombie head!
+Pay homage to film icon George Romero at the University of Pittsburgh's Hillman Library.
+The university recently acquired the George A. Romero Collection and Horror Archive , a unique and comprehensive portrait of a filmmaking pioneer.
+The archive captures Romero’s life with drafts of screenplays, script notes, set dressing, and many other items from his directorial past including a rather scary foam zombie head.

-Take an eight-minute stroll through the quaint Oakland neighborhood then a deep breath before entering your next stop, Soldiers and Sailors Memorial Hall.
+Take a stroll through the University of Pittsburgh campus then a deep breath before entering your next stop, Soldiers and Sailors Memorial Hall.
 The museum’s Grand Ballroom was the location for the chilling cage scene in “Silence of the Lambs.”
-Thankfully, Hannibal’s long gone, but you can see a replica of the cage, complete with actors bringing to life the movie’s iconic roles in the room where the scene was shot (Oct.
-4, 6 p.m. - 8 p.m. – adults only).
+Thankfully, Hannibal’s long gone, but you can see a replica of the cage, complete with actors bringing to life the movie’s iconic roles in the room where the scene was shot.

 Still feeling brave?
 It’s time for more of Pittsburgh’s “Silence of the Lambs” film locations.
-Just like Clarice, stroll by Carnegie Museum of Natural History‘s famous T. Rex on your way to the museum’s bug rooms as you seek out specimens of Death’s Head Hawkmoths with their skull-like markings that put Clarice on the trail of Buffalo Bill.
-For that extra creepy feel, explore the museum at night during Haunted Museum After Dark, Oct.
-18, 6 p.m. – 8 p.m. – adults only.
+Just like Clarice, stroll by Carnegie Museum of Natural History‘s famous T. Rex on your way to the museum’s bug rooms where you’ll be able to seek out specimens of Death’s Head Hawkmoths with their skull-like markings that put Clarice on the trail of Buffalo Bill.

-Wrap up your “Silence of the Lambs” day with a trip to the Old Allegheny County Jail where some interior shots from “Silence of the Lambs” and exterior shots from Netflix series “Mindhunter” were filmed.
+Wrap up your “Silence of the Lambs” day with a trip to the Old Allegheny County Jail where some interior shots from the movie and exterior shots from Netflix series “Mindhunter” were filmed.
 Completed in 1886, this castle-like landmark in downtown Pittsburgh has been transformed into an actual court and museum.
-You can take a self-guided tour of the jail museum on Oct.
-28, 11:30 am - 1 p.m., but beware!
-The old jail allegedly has plenty of ghosts of its own!
+You can take a self-guided tour of the jail museum, but beware!
+The old jail allegedly has plenty of ghosts of its own.

-Less than an hour from Pittsburgh, Romero fans can see another of his iconic film locations where scenes of a college campus from “The Dark Half” were shot at Washington & Jefferson College in Washington.
+Less than an hour from Pittsburgh, Romero fans can see another of his iconic film locations where scenes of a college campus from, “The Dark Half,” were shot at Washington & Jefferson College.
 See the iconic Old Main building and some of its rooms as they appear in the film.
-Also, the crime series, “Mindhunter,” has also been filmed here!
+The Netflix crime series, “Mindhunter,” has also been filmed here.

 Day Three: Pittsburgh & Monroeville

-Start your morning by traveling to Italy – Little Italy in Pittsburgh’s Bloomfield neighborhood that is!
-In the 1992 horror “Innocent Blood,” Marie the vampire is out for blood and has a thirst for bad guys in the Mob.
+Let’s travel to Italy – Little Italy in Pittsburgh’s Bloomfield neighborhood that is!
+In the 1992 horror film, “Innocent Blood,” Marie the vampire is out for blood and has a thirst for bad guys in the Mob.
 Spots from Little Italy can be seen in the movie as well as the stunning view of the Pittsburgh skyline and the Point.
 While in Little Italy, be sure to swing through the Italian grocers and bakeries for truly authentic experience.